mdeliso97/Security/README.md

 TBD

-## Instructions to getting started with the project
+## Instructions to get started with the project

 The Crypto 8-bit program has a main file called  ```cryptology.py```.
 The program, when started has an interactive GUI that allows Users to encrypt or decrypt by selecting their preferences between symmetric cipher and asymmetric cipher.